 Example We use an example to illustrate how the above approach works.
-For simplicity, assume we have the following collection of executions $\Pi = \{\langle aacd \rangle, \langle abd \rangle, \langle acd \rangle\}$ from the model shown in Figure 1.
-There are in total 10 prefixes of these execution (including the empty string).
-As a result, the tree $tree(\Pi)$ contains 10 nodes.
+For simplicity, assume we have the following collection of executions $\Pi = \{\langle aacd \rangle, \langle abd \rangle, \langle acd \rangle\}$ from the model shown in Fig. 1.
+There are in total 7 prefixes of these execution (including the empty string).
+As a result, the tree $tree(\Pi)$ contains 8 nodes.
 Since the alphabet $\{a, b, c, d\}$ has size 4, the nodes (except the root) are partitioned into 4 groups so that all nodes in the same group have the same last observation.
-The initial population contains a single model with 4 states, where all nodes in the same groups are mapped into the same state.
-After one round of evolution, models with 5 states are generated (by essentially splitting the nodes in one group to two states) and evaluated with the fitness function.
+The initial population contains a single model with 4 states, where all nodes in the same groups are mapped into the same state as shown in Table 1.
+After one round of evolution, models with 5 states are generated (by essentially splitting the nodes in one group to two states as shown in Table 2, aacd is split from abd and acd) and evaluated with the fitness function.
 The evolution continues until the fittest score does not improve anymore when we add more states.

-4.3 Learn from Single Execution
+4.3 Learn from a single execution

 In the following, we describe our GA-based learning if there is only one system execution.
 Recall that we are given a single long system observation α in this setting.
 The goal is to identify the shortest dependent history memory that yields the most precise probability distribution of the system's next observation.
 That is, we aim to construct a part of $tree(\alpha)$ which transforms to a "good" DTMC.
 A model thus can be defined as an assignment of each node in $tree(\alpha)$ to either true or false.
 Intuitively, a node is assigned true if and only if it is selected to predict the next observation, i.e., the corresponding suffix is kept in the tree which later is used to construct the DTMC model.
-A chromosome (which encodes a model) is thus in the form of a sequence of boolean variable $\langle B_1, B_2, \dots, B_m \rangle$ where B_i represents whether the i-th node is to be kept or not.
+A chromosome (which encodes a model) is thus in the form of a sequence of boolean variable $\langle B_1, B_2, \ldots, B_m \rangle$ where B_i represents whether the i-th node is to be kept or not.
 We remark that not every valuation of the boolean variables is considered a valid chromosome.
 By definition, if a suffix π is selected to predict the next observation, all suffixes of π are not selected (since using a longer memory as in π predicts better) and therefore their corresponding value must be false.
 During mutation and crossover, we only generate those chromosomes satisfying this condition so that only valid chromosomes are generated.

-We remark that, compared to existing algorithms in learning models [26, 13, 27], it is straightforward to argue that the GA-based approaches for model learning do not rely on the assumption needed for BIC.
+We remark that, compared to existing algorithms in learning models [9,34,35], it is straightforward to argue that the GA-based approaches for model learning do not rely on the assumption needed for BIC.
 Furthermore, the learned model improves monotonically through generations.